mapprotocol/compass/README.md

 # Compass

-Compass is the Golang implementation of cross-chain communication relayer for MAP Protocol.
+Compass is the Golang implementation of cross-chain communication maintainer for MAP Protocol.
 It currently supports bridging between EVM based chains.

 The newly designed compass version contains all the functions required to run the relay node.
 With this tool, you can run nodes on almost all hardware platforms.